-a.
+16. Does t this individual have any other specialized care or support? (circle one) a.
 Yes, medical care including skilled nursing b.
 Yes, medical care but not skilled nursing c.
 Yes, assistance taking medications only d.
 Yes, behavioral supports that require frequent intervention e.
 Yes, behavioral supports that require occasional intervention f.
 Other (describe) g.
 No, no specific other supports are needed 17.
-Does t he individual need assistance with mobility? (circle one) a.
+Does t the individual need assistance with mobility? (circle one) a.
 Yes, total assistance b.
-Yes, some assistance C. No, the individual can independently operate an assistive device (e.g., wheelchair) d.
+Yes, some assistance c.
+No, the individual can independently operate an assistive device (e.g., wheelchair) d.
 No, the individual needs no assistance with mobility e.
 The individual does not need assistance now but likely will need supports in the future 18.
-How d oes this individual communicate? (circle one) a.
+How o loes this individual communicate? (circle one) a.
 Verbally - clear with functional vocabulary b.
 Verbally - functional vocabulary but difficult to understand C. Verbally - clear but limited vocabulary d.
 Uses vocalizations (e.g., grunts, squeals, hums, clicks, cries) e.
 Sign language - clear with functional vocabulary f.
 Sign language - functional vocabulary but difficult to understand g.
 Sign language - clear but limited vocabulary h.
 Pictures or photographs i.
 Typing j.
 Blinking k.
 Other (describe): 19.
-Does t his individual require any specialized adaptive equipment (e.g., a communication device or med dical equipment? a.
+Does t this individual require any specialized adaptive equipment (e.g., a communication device or me dical equipment? a.
 Yes, multiple items or items with which the individual needs assistance b.
 Yes, but the individual can operate and maintain these items with some independence c.
 Yes, but the individual can operate and maintain these items with total independence d.
 No, no specialized equipment is used 20.
-Descri be any adaptive equipment or assistive technology the individual uses:
+Descri be any adaptive equipment or assistive technology the individual uses: -